-Based on the number of shares outstanding as of December 31, 2019, our officers, directors and stockholders who hold at least 5% of our stock beneficially own a combined total of approximately 48.14% of our outstanding common stock, including shares of common stock subject to preferred shares, stock options, and warrants that are currently convertible or exercisable or will be convertible or exercisable within 60 days after December 31, 2019.
+Based on the number of shares outstanding as of March 29, 2019, our officers, directors and stockholders who hold at least 5% of our stock beneficially own a combined total of approximately 58.16% of our outstanding common stock, including shares of common stock subject to preferred shares, stock options, and warrants that are currently convertible or exercisable or will be convertible or exercisable within 60 days after December 31, 2018.
 If these officers, directors, and principal stockholders or a group of our principal stockholders act together, they will be able to exert a significant degree of influence over our management and affairs and control matters requiring stockholder approval, including the election of directors and approval of mergers, business combinations or other significant transactions.
 The interests of one or more of these stockholders may not always coincide with our interests or the interests of other stockholders.
-For instance, officers, directors, and principal stockholders, acting together, could a change in control of our company otherwise favored by our other stockholders.
+For instance, officers, directors, and principal stockholders, acting together, could cause us to enter into transactions or agreements that we would not otherwise consider.
+Similarly, this concentration of ownership may have the effect of delaying or preventing a change in control of our company otherwise favored by our other stockholders.